meerak27/meerak27.github.io/Project2/README.md

 ## Visuals

+Meera

 To generate the images we used the Discord AI bot Midjourney.
 The use of AI-generated images can be a helpful tool in generating large volumes of images quickly.
 However, it's important to understand that these images are not perfect and require a lot of time and effort to make them usable for your needs.
 When you would think of AI generated images you would easily dismiss it and assume tis a breeze.
-However, the couldn’t be father from the truth.
+However, the couldn't be father from the truth.
 Unlike a human artist who can remember what they've created and make adjustments to maintain consistency, AI models don't have memory in the same way.
 This means that each image can be vastly different from the last, making it challenging to create a cohesive set of images that fit together.
-The reason why is also the reason why AI can’t possibly replace.
+The reason why is also the reason why AI can't possibly replace.
 Human nowadays.
 Creatively there was no cohesiveness nor continuity in the photos generated.
 This can be the downfall of these programs there is no memory int these AI models so it took a lot of time and effort to generate and even more effort to make it ready for usage.
 The images constantly generated a new face, new clothes background and everything was so different.
 This led to *heavy* manipulation on photoshop.
 We used content mesh tool and even added some elements that we created using Illustrator.
 To do that we had to add shadows, brush the edges blend it in and feather and many more things.
 This aspect although we overlooked it proved to be one of the hardest things.

 Overall, while AI-generated images can be a useful tool, it's important to recognize their limitations and the amount of work required to make them usable.
 In many cases, it may be more efficient to work with human artists who can create a consistent and cohesive set of images tailored to your specific needs.
 If we were to do this on a more professional scale with a heavier load of images we would likely choose to create or own or hire an artist.
 This is because we all have very limited adobe photoshop and illustrator skills so it was so hard to creatively push ourselves to make the image look how we want to with our limited skills.

+## Contribution

+If we had to delve into the roles, we would say that we worked on everything hand in hand, when an issue arises in the code we all scramble to solve it.
+However, Fatima did the website structure and the layout.
+Aiya, did the text animation and the sound.
+Aibar assisted with incorporating interactivity and made the presentation.
+Meera did the visuals and the story.
+We all worked together to do the wireframe to ensure our end product satisfied us all and continued to work together throughout the process.

 ## Reflection/Evaluation